davidfortytwo/SneakyBeagle_container/README.md

 Split into categories, each script installs a defined toolkit for all red team phases and attack vectors.
 With sometools.sh script you can add some more tools or keep the installed ones updated.
+Full container with all dependencies and tools is around 42GB.
+Recommended to execute individual scripts for each category to use.
+With enough space available, you can do a full install with only one script.

 * Active Directory